 "Protect the places you love”

-- Explore the old village paths, these are along ancient footpaths that have been tread through the ages (before roads came) the Faroese would travel between the villages using these paths, e.g. to trade, and visit family.
+- Explore the old village paths, these are ancient footpaths that have been tread through the ages (before roads came) the Faroese would travel between the villages using these paths, e.g. to trade or visit family.
 Invest in a local guide or expert to ensure the utmost safety while hiking as well as increase local value creation, and secure working opportunities all year round.

 - Travel off-season to delve deeper and discover the different seasons with the unique events it offers without the crowds and queues.
 Experience a true November rainy day nested up in a cozy cottage, join a knitting club in the spring surrounded by misty hills, or ring in the Christmas cheer at a floral-decoration workshop.

 - Dine in a Faroese home with our “Heimablídni” (Home Dining) initiative, to experience Faroese culture and traditions first-hand all the while supporting & enjoying local meals made with locally-sourced produce.